Badrchakkouri/chef-on-gcp/readme.md

 I will try to make a better guide with screenshots later when I'll get more time.
 For now I hope this helps.

 ## 1- Chef Server installation

+Let's login into chefserver instance and do the following:

 ##### server prerequisites: set a hostname and fqdn
 `$ sudo hostnamectl set-hostname chef-server.example.com --static`